 Who likes to feel controlled?
 When children feel that they are being restrained, their motivation is thrown out the window.
 We cannot offer children total freedom, but we can minimise resistance by offering choices.
 Don’t overwhelm them with too many alternatives.
 Keep your options to just two or three.

 Sometimes, children don’t understand the reason why they need to do certain things.
 Providing a rationale that makes sense and relates to their life might help.

 For instance, if your child laments the purpose behind learning “stuff” that he’s never going to use later in his life, you can reply, “It may not seem relevant or important to you now, but it gives you a chance to practice skills that will be useful in your life in the future.
 For example, getting your work done on time, building your memory skills so you can learn to remember more important things.”

 A powerful source of motivation is relationships.
 Children are motivated to do things that bring them closer to parents or peers.
 When they are low in motivation, there could be underlying negative emotions.
-It could be feelings of being judged unfairly by an adult, or having feelings being left out in a social setting.
+It could be feelings of being judged unfairly by an adult or having feelings of being left out in a social setting.

 Having a role model can help children with their motivation too.
-It can be parents, or a beloved teacher.
+It can be parents or a beloved teacher.
 It could also be being part of a team or a peer group that inspires them to try hard.

 It takes time and growth to muster intrinsic motivation, especially for mundane and tasks that are less fun.
 Always exercise patience, reasonable expectations and shower children with encouragement.

 Who knows, your child might just surprise you one day.

 ⇒ Related Read: Seriously Addictive Mathematics Review